Qiaojuan-Tu/580-Final-Project/README.md

 ## Coding References:

 Code from ANLY 580 Labs was used to complete this project along with internet resources.
-Following are a few websites that were referred to for the codin
+Following are a few websites that were referred to for the coding section.

 1. https://mccormickml.com/2019/07/22/BERT-fine-tuning/